Zhihong9863/Data-Sync-Hub/README.md

    - DynamoDB tables
    - EC2 instances

-## Support
+## Support And Completion status

+**all basic requirements have finished**
-For any queries or issues, please open an issue on the GitHub repository.
+For any queries or issues, please email me at "hezhihong98@gmail.com"